jadamb13/rev-jobs/README.md

 To run this program, you can follow these steps:

-1. **Clone the Repository:** Start by cloning this repository to your local machine using the following command:
+1. **Clone the Repository.** Start by cloning this repository to your local machine using the following command:

    ```bash
    git clone git@github.com:jadamb13/rev-jobs.git
    ```
-2. Navigate to the Project Directory: Change your working directory to the project folder:
+2. **Navigate to the Project Directory.** Change your working directory to the project folder:

     ```bash
     cd rev-jobs
     ```
-3. Python Environment: Ensure you have Python 3.12 or a higher version installed on your system.
+3. **Python Environment:** Ensure you have Python 3.12 or a higher version installed on your system.
 If not, you can download it from Python's official website.

-4. Install Dependencies: Install the required Python libraries by running:
+4. **Install Dependencies.** Install the required Python libraries by running:

 ```bash
 pip install -r requirements.txt